Shriinivas/blenderbezierutils/README.md

 ## Snapping & Locking Framework

 The Framework provides comprihensive snapping and locking options common to all three Flexi tools.

-After activating one of the Flexi tools the header portion displayes the following new options:
+After activating one of the Flexi tools the header portion displays a set of options discussed below.

-1. **Constraining Axes Dropdown**
+### Constraining Axes Dropdown

 Selecting an axis or axis-pair from this dropdown will constrain the point being drawn or edited to the an axis or plane that is parallel to the selection.
 The actual axis or plane will be determined by click location in 3D space.
 The interpretation of Axes `X`, `Y`, `Z` will differ based on the selection in the **Snapping Orientation** (see below).

-2. **Snap to Plane Checkbox**
+### Snap to Plane Checkbox

 This option is available when the **Costrain Axes** drop down has an axis-pair (plane) selection.
 When checked the point being drawn or edited will be snapped to the plane of the point selected in the **Snap Origin** dialog (see below).

-3. **Snapping Orientation Dropdown**
+### Snapping Orientation Dropdown

 The options in the dropdown are:

 - **Global Axes**: Orientation along the global axes
 - **Reference Line**: Orientation along the **Reference Line** (see explanation of **Reference Line**   below)
 - **Custom Axes**: Orientation along **Custom Axis** (see explanation of **Custom Axis** below)
 - **Active Object**: Orientation along local space of active object
 - **Active Object Face**: Orientation along the normal of the active object face under mouse pointer
 - **View**: Orientation along current viewport view axes

 The Orientation affects the constraining plane and axis, as well as the reference axis for snapping to angle increment.
 For example, if the constraining axis are `XY` and the selected option in the **Orienation** dropdown is **Active object**, the point will be constrained to the `XY` plane of the active object local space, if it is available.

-4. **Snapping Origin Dropdown**
+### Snapping Origin Dropdown

 The options in the dropdown are:

 - Global Origin
 - 3D Cursor Location
 - Custom Axis Start
 - Reference Line Point
 - Active Object Location
 - Active Object Face

 The distance values are calculated / interpretated based on the selection in this dialog.
 Additionally, the snapping plane (when Snap to Plane option is selected) is the plane containing the **Snapping Origin** point.

-5. **Axis Scale Checkbox**
+### Axis Scale Checkbox

 When this option is selected, the entries made via keyboard (see below) are interpreted in terms of the scale of the **Custom Axis** or the **Reference Line**.
 10 Units on the scale represent the total length of the axis.

-### Keyboard Input
+## Keyboard Input

 It's now possible to directly enter the position values of the point being drawn or edited via keyboard.
 To set the next point location, start typing a number after starting a new segment (draw) or grabbing the edit point (edit).
 This number will be the movement along the first free of the free axes.
 User can enter values for the next axis by pressing `Tab`.
 The values entered are with respect to the current **Snapping Origin** and along the **Snapping Orientation Axes**.